dlordi/config/MISC.md

 - misc bash options to add to `$HOME/.bashrc`

-   - `shopt -s histappend`: append commands to history immediately
+   - `shopt -s histappend`: append commands to history